Blantyre Southern Region, Malawi Travel Guide

 Use Insect repellent containing DEET (30-50%) on exposed skin, especially at dawn and dusk.
 Sleep under an insecticide-Treated mosquito net.
 Wear long sleeves and trousers in the evenings.

 Drink only bottled, boiled, or chemically treated/filtered water.
 Avoid ice.
-Ensure all food is thoroughly cooked and served hot.
+Ensure every food item is thoroughly cooked and served hot.
 Avoid fruits with the skin on and raw vegetables washed in unsafe water.

-Eat at reputable establishments.
+Eat at establishments with a good reputation.
 Choose hot, freshly prepared food.
 Avoid food uncovered for long periods.

 Avoid swimming, wading, or bathing in any freshwater bodies (rivers, Lake Malawi).
 Stick to chlorinated pools.

 Like any urban area, Blantyre has crime.
 Petty crime is common, and occasional violent crime occurs.
-Petty crime: Pickpocketing, bag snatching, and opportunistic theft are common in congested areas such as markets (Blantyre Market, Limbe Market), bus stations, and the city center.
+Petty crime: Pickpocketing, bag snatching, and opportunistic theft are frequently found in congested areas such as markets (Blantyre Market, Limbe Market), bus stations, plus the metropolis center.
 Violent Crime: Robberies and home invasions occur, notably after dark or in less populated areas.